 It is possible to incorporate your product into the conversation organically, without turning the reader off with a hard-sell.

-“We're talking about blog posts and guides that do answer the person's initial question, but they also fold in information illustration advice and how-to about the product without breaking the flow,” Fio said.
+I'm talking about blog posts and guides that do answer the person's initial question, but they also fold in information illustration advice and how-to about the product without breaking the flow.

 The goal of PLC marketing is to assist in conversion.